Business and Management Systems

 In order to successfully complete this emphasis area, students must maintain a cumulative GPA of at least 2.0.
 Current Missouri S&T or transfer students who wish to pursue this emphasis area must meet this GPA requirement to be eligible for the emphasis area.

-A degree in this emphasis area requires 123 credit hours.
 A minimum grade of "C" is required by the department in all courses designated BUS, MKT, FINANCE, IS&T, ECON, or ERP that are counted toward this degree and/or emphasis area.

 Secondary Education Emphasis Area